apache/beam/beam-site/documentation/io/testing.md

 #### Per-I/O mvn pom configuration {#per-i-o-mvn-pom-configuration}

-Each I/O is responsible for adding a section to its pom with a profile that invokes PerfKit with the proper parameters during the verify phase.
-Below are the set of PerfKit parameters and how to configure them.
+Each I/O is responsible for adding a section to its pom with a profile that invokes PerfKit Benchmarker with the proper parameters during the verify phase.
+Below are the set of PerfKit Benchmarker parameters and how to configure them.

-The [JdbcIO pom](https://github.com/apache/beam/blob/master/sdks/java/io/jdbc/pom.xml) has an example of how to put these options together into a profile and invoke Python+PerfKit with them.
+The [JdbcIO pom](https://github.com/apache/beam/blob/master/sdks/java/io/jdbc/pom.xml) has an example of how to put these options together into a profile and invoke Python+PerfKit Benchmarker with them.

 <table class="table">
   <thead>
     <tr>
-     <td><strong>PerfKit Parameter</strong>
+     <td><strong>PerfKit Benchmarker Parameter</strong>
      </td>
      <td><strong>Description</strong>
      </td>